 Due to the discharge being from irrigation from a storage basin, a grab sample is a representative and appropriate sample type.
 Variation in nutrient concentration is not expected over a 24 hour period.
-Sampling type has been determined to be appropriate for no-discharge irrigation systems.
+Sampling type has been determined to be appropriate so it has been retained from the previous state operating permit.

-EMERGENCY DISCHARGE PARAMETERS - BOD5, TSS, Ammonia, pH, Oil & Grease, and E. coli are conventional pollutants found in domestic wastewater.
+EMERGENCY DISCHARGE PARAMETERS - BOD5, TSS, Ammonia, pH, Oil & Grease, E. coli, Total Phosphorus, and Total Nitrogen are conventional pollutants found in domestic wastewater.
 These parameters shall be monitored at least once during the discharge event.
 Additional monitoring may be required by the Department on a case-by-case basis.
 All samples shall be collected as grab samples. pH samples cannot be preserved and must be sampled in the field.

-PERMITTED FEATURES #001 & #002 - GENERAL CRITERIA CONSIDERATIONS:
+OUTFALL #001 - GENERAL CRITERIA CONSIDERATIONS: